ashtadhyayi/ashtadhyayi.github.io/content/about.md

 This data is presented in many places on the internet (wikisource, [sanskritdocuments.org](sanskritdocuments.org), avg-sanskrit, [ashtadhyayi.com](ashtadhyayi.com) etc..), but there was no centralized place where corrections and curations could happen in a crowdsourced yet controlled fashion.
 Hence this repository.

 ## Content
 The content is curated in [https://github.com/sanskrit/ashtadhyayi](https://github.com/sanskrit/ashtadhyayi).
 Each file is devanagari encoded markdown text with yaml frontmatter.

+The content was originally gathered by diligent folks such as shrI ajit and shrI dhaval from files ephemerally shared on the internet.
+This content then went through many hands.
+Some of this content was also retrieved from the excellent [ashtadhyayi.com](ashtadhyayi.com) site (where shrI nIlesh personally curates the content).
+We plan to periodically compare with such independently maintained sources and correct the content.

 ## UI
 We use the Hugo static site generator to generate webpages.
 The UI heavily copies shrI nIlesh's [ashtadhyayi.com](ashtadhyayi.com).